MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-provide-details.md

 keywords: Microsoft Mesh, scripting, cloud scripting, visual scripting, coding, Mesh Uploader, Uploader,
 ---

-# Set up Mesh Cloud scripting on your system
+# Provide Cloud Scripting details in your project

+## Overview

 In order to use Mesh Cloud scripting in your Mesh experience, there are three things you must do: